 Lynn was an outstanding member of the ASC, totally dedicated to Reconciliation.
 Too ill to attend the launch, she died in 2004, deeply mourned.

-We have always raised money to support Aboriginal organisations, such as Baabayn Aboriginal Elders at Emerton, Seed (Aboriginal and Torres Strait Climate Coalition), and in particular the Kool Kids Club at La Perouse, which works with the local schools to deliver free after-school and holiday activity programs for young people aged 7-13 years, focussing on improving social health and well-being, connection to country and promoting strength and resilience.
+They have always raised money to support Aboriginal organisations, such as Baabayn Aboriginal Elders at Emerton, Seed (Aboriginal and Torres Strait Climate Coalition), and in particular the Kool Kids Club at La Perouse, which works with the local schools to deliver free after-school and holiday activity programs for young people aged 7-13 years, focussing on improving social health and well-being, connection to country and promoting strength and resilience.

 You might also be interested in: